 HPN will only contract with or employ physicians who have not been suspended or terminated from Medi-Cal.
-The Medical Suspended and Ineligible Provider are reviewed within 30 days of their release to identify participating practitioners who have been terminated or suspended from Medi-Cal.
+The Medical Suspended and Ineligible Provider are reviewed at least monthly or within 30 days of their release to identify participating practitioners who have been terminated or suspended from Medi-Cal.
 The Medical Suspended and Ineligible Provider report will be reviewed, dated, and initialed by credentialing staff on a monthly basis.